Hello, how are you? My name is Tiago and I am the founder of the blog Go To Portugal and if you have already asked yourself:

 Why do I suggest these affiliate links?

-By suggesting these affiliate links, you’ll have the possibility of saving some money while I’ll earn a small commission for each reservation made.
-These links are meant to pay some of the costs I have with the blog.
+By suggesting these affiliate links, you’ll have the possibility to save some money while I’ll earn a small commission for each reservation made (around 5 % – this percentage varies according to the number of reservation made in a certain month).
+These links are meant to pay some of the costs I have with the blog and help me continue to publish free content.

 Know that I would have shared these links even if they weren’t affiliate, that’s the case of many other links in the blog.
 Because I don’t want to keep anything from you, next to each affiliate link I wrote this text: (affiliate link).